wangyu09/exkaldi/README.md

 3. Check if it is installed correctly.
 ```
-python -c "import exkaldi"
+python3 -c "import exkaldi"
 ```

 ## Tutorial

 In [exkaldi/tutorials](tutorials) directory, we prepared a simple tutorial to show how to use ExKaldi APIs to build a ASR system from the scratch.
-The data is from librispeech train_100_clean dataset.
+The data is from librispeech _train\_100\_clean_ dataset.
 This tutorial includes:
 1. Extract and process MFCC feature.
 2. Train and querying a N-grams language model.
-3. Train monophone GMM-HMM, build decision tree, triphone GMM-HMM.
+3. Train monophone GMM-HMM, build decision tree, and train triphone GMM-HMM.
-4. Train a DNN acoustic model with tensorflow.
+4. Train a DNN acoustic model with Tensorflow.
 5. Compile WFST decoding graph.
 6. Decode based on GMM-HMM and DNN-HMM.
-7. Process lattice and compute score WER.
+7. Process lattice and compute WER score.

 This ASR symtem built here is just a dummy model, and we have done some formal experiments in [exkaldi/examples](examples).
-Check the source code to look more information about ExKaldi APIs.
+Check the source code or [documents](https://wangyu09.github.io/exkaldi/#/) to look more information about APIs.

 ## Experiments

-We have done some experiments to test ExKaldi toolkit, and it achieved a good performance.
+We have done some experiments to test ExKaldi toolkit, and they achieved a good performance.

 #### TIMIT

 1, The perplexity of various language models.
-All these systems are trained with TIMIT train data and tested with TIMIT test data.
-The score showed in the table is weighted average of all utterances and weights are the sentence length of each utterance.
+All these systems are trained with TIMIT _train_ dataset and tested with TIMIT _test_ data.
+The score showed in the table is PPL score.

 |                           | __2-grams__  | __3-grams__ | __4-grams__ | __5-grams__ | __6-grams__ |
 | :-----------------------: | :----------: | :---------: | :---------: | :---------: | :---------: |